jjmontesl/cubesviewer/doc/guide/cubesviewer-server-installation.md

 [Configuring your Cubes data model](cubesviewer-model.md) section of the documentation.

-If you are using CubesViewer, share your experience in the [discussion list](http://groups.google.com/group/cubes-discuss) or tweet #cubesviewer !
+If you are using CubesViewer, please share and tweet #cubesviewer !